kynetx/sky_event_console/README.md

 ## Contributing

 Contributions to the code are welcome.
 If you'd like contribute, please fork this project on Github, modify as desired, and submit a Pull Request.

+## Permissions Breakdown

+The application makes a call to cs.kobj.net to raise the event.

 ## Hat Tip: